moryba/Predicting-the-prices-of-Fiat-500-with-Linear-Regression/README.md

 ## Introduction

-The porpuse of this model is to apply the Linear Regression model in order to predic the prices of three differen classes of Fiat 500.
+The porpuse of this model is to apply the Linear Regression in order to predic the prices of three differen classes of Fiat 500.
 The dataset comes from [Kaggle.](https://www.kaggle.com/)

 # Description of the dataset